tosin2013/baremetal-playbooks/docs/trigger-equinix-server-instance.md

 The `KCLI_PIPELINES_RUNNER_TOKEN` is a secret token used to authenticate with the KCLI pipelines runner.
 This token is required to trigger certain pipelines.

+### KCLI Pipelines GitHub Token

+The `KCLI_PIPELINES_GITHUB_TOKEN` is a GitHub token used to authenticate with the GitHub repository.
+This token is required to update GitHub secrets and trigger workflows.

+The `KCLI_PIPELINES_RUNNER_TOKEN` is a secret token used to authenticate with the KCLI pipelines runner.
+This token is required to trigger certain pipelines.

 ### Command Line Example

 When running the script from the command line, include the `--kcli_pipelines_runner_token` argument: